bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ## Clear Down
 ---

-Navigate to Settings -> Apps & features -> Docker Destop and uninstall the current installation.
+Before starting, ensure you you remove any current installation of Docker Desktop (taking appropriate backup measures as required).
+Navigate to Settings -> Apps & features -> Search for Docker Destop and uninstall the current installation.

 ## Install WSL2 (Ubuntu)
+---

+To install WSL run the following command from the terminal (I'm using the terminal inside Visual Studio code).

 ```
 wsl --install -d ubuntu
 ```

+After running this command you should see an Ubuntu terminal pop into existence.
+Provive a default UNIX user account name of your choice and provide a password (and confirm it) when prompted.

 ![[ubuntu-startup-post-installation.jpg]]

 ![[ubuntu-terminal-in-vs-code.jpg]]